 I’m a big fan of deconstructed bowls, mainly because they save time!
 Here you get all the flavours and nutritional benefits of sushi without the fuss of rolling it.
 The ginger cream is delicious – it’s a great addition to other meals, too.
-This recipe is taken from my book The Energy Guide which you can find here!

 - 1 cup (220 g) medium-grain brown rice 3 cups (750 ml) water